stepons/jrfolio/content/posts/cycling_in_weather.md

 ![Cycle counts by temperateure (2014-21) lineplot)](/img/cw_fig3a.png)

-The is a clear linear relationship from the regression.
+The is linear relationship evident from the regression.
 Personally I find it just too cold to want to ride a bike any significant distance when the temperature falls to zero and thought there might be a population-wide point where numbers drop precipitously, but this is not the case – some people are oblivious to frozen fingers and others real fair-weather riders.
 Over a 20 degree change in temperature there is a 9% increase in cycle numbers.

 Are people that use hire bikes less ‘hardy’ than those that own their bikes?
 If this were the case we would expect to see a steeper line for the hire bikes.